 Summary

-In summary, aside from sole proprietors, all business owners must appoint a registered agent.
+In summary, all businesses that must register with the state are required to appoint a registered agent.
 A registered agent is a person or entity that receives official correspondence from the Secretary of State and service of process on behalf of your business.

 We can help

 Ready to form your business?
 We can help!
-From formation to the all-important registered agent services, we’ve got your back.
-And with our worry-free compliance services, you can gain peace of mind while focusing on what you do best: running your business.
+From formation plans to the all-important registered agent services, we’ve got your back.
+And with our Worry-Free Compliance services, you can gain peace of mind while focusing on what you do best: running your business.
 Start today.

 Need a registered agent?